 When you get a Jack Russell you get a 150-pound dog personality in a 15-pound dog body.
 They love to assert themselves on others and aren’t afraid of anything or anyone.

-Do you have any interesting or fun facts about Jack Russell dogs that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Jack Russell dogs?
+Share them in the comments below!